nicpottier/django-tagcon/docs/reference.rst

 model (required)
 ~~~~~~~~~~~~~~~~

-Which should be the ``Model`` class you want to validate against.
-An error will be thrown if the argument value is not an instance of this ``Model``.
+Argument is the ``Model`` class you want to validate against.
+An error will be thrown if the argument value is not an instance of this ``Model`` class.

 Full Example
 ============